Canardoux/flutter_sound/flutter_sound/example/README.md

 - [Demo](#demo) is a demonstration of what we can do with Flutter Sound.
 This Demo App is a kind of exerciser which try to implement the major Flutter Sound features.
 This Demo does not use the Flutter Sound UI Widgets
 - [WidgetUIDemo](#widgetuidemo) is an example of what can be done using the Flutter Sound UI Widgets
+- [SimplePlayback](#simpleplayback) is a very basic example for Flutter Sound beginners, that shows how to playback a remote file.
+- [SimpleRecorder](#simplerecorder) is a very basic example for Flutter Sound beginners, that shows how to record a file and then play it back.
 - [RecordToStream](#recordtostream) is an example showing how to record to a live Dart Stream
 - [livePlaybackWithBackPressure](#liveplaybackwithbackpressure) is an example showing how to play live data synchronously
 - [livePlaybackWithoutBackPressure](#liveplaybackwithoutbackpressure) is an example showing how to play live data asynchronously